v-HUB: A Benchmark for Video Humor Understanding from Vision and Sound: Introduction

 \section{Introduction}

 Humor enriches our daily lives and appears in many forms, from jokes and cartoons to comedies and viral videos.
-AI models capable of understanding humor hold promise for engaging with humans empathetically~\citep{Hampes_2001,Hampes_2010}, but perceiving and comprehending humor can be challenging even to humans due to the heavy reliance on nontrivial reasoning, social and cultural contexts, etc (see Figure~\ref{fig:teaser}).
+AI models capable of understanding humor hold promise for engaging with humans empathetically~\citep{Hampes_2001,Hampes_2010}, but perceiving and comprehending humor can be challenging even to humans due to the heavy reliance on nontrivial reasoning, social and cultural contexts, etc (see Figure~\ref{fig:teaser-small}).
 This, on the other hand, makes humor understanding a promising testbed to evaluate how well state-of-the-art AI models understand humor.
-Indeed, there has been a line of research centering around gauging the capability of pre-trained large language models (LLMs) for humor understanding~\citep{hessel2022androids, hyun2023smile, ko2023can}, but parallel work on \emph{multimodal} LLMs is still lacking, though they are more naturally suited for understanding multimodal humor.
+Indeed, there has been a line of research centering around gauging the capability of pre-trained large language models (LLMs) for humor understanding from visuals and text~\citep{hessel2022androids, hyun-etal-2024-smile, ko2023can, chen2024talk}, but parallel studies of \emph{multimodal} LLMs are limited, though they are naturally suited for understanding multimodal humor.

-In this work, we address this gap by investigating humor understanding with multimodal LLMs (MLLMs), focusing specifically on MMLMs that are capable of processing video.
-We choose video as the primary medium of humor, since it captures nuanced variations and diverse styles, presenting a unique challenge for MLLMs.
-For example, perceiving the humor in Figure\ref{fig:teaser-d} requires recognizing visual text and the layout of chat bubbles and understanding their temporal and semantic correspondences with the cut surface of the cake slice.
-While there have been a few benchmarks containing humorous videos (see Table~\ref{tab:dataset_comparison}), all of them were designed exclusively for the evaluation of LLMs~\citep{ko2023can, hyun2023smile}.\footnote{They translated videos into language descriptions and performed verbal humor evaluation with LLMs.} Moreover, they are limited in that each humor either is dominated solely by spoken language~\citep{hyun2023smile} or can be understood only when both the video and linguistic cues are present~\citep{ko2023can}, ignoring the fact that humans can understand humor from visual cues alone, exemplified by Charlie Chaplin's silent comedies.
+In this work, we address this gap by investigating humor understanding with multimodal LLMs (MLLMs), focusing specifically on MLLMs that can process video.
+We choose video as the primary medium of humor, since it captures nuanced variations and diverse styles, presenting a unique challenge.
+For example, perceiving the humor in Figure\ref{fig:teaser-d} requires recognizing visual text (or background music) and the layout of chat bubbles and understanding their temporal and semantic correspondences with the cut surface of the cake slice.

+While there have been a few benchmarks on video humor understanding (see Table~\ref{tab:dataset_comparison}), most of them are designed exclusively for the evaluation of LLMs~\citep{ko2023can, hyun-etal-2024-smile},\footnote{They translated videos into language descriptions and performed verbal humor evaluation with LLMs.} and the curated humor is dominated by linguistic cues, ignoring the fact that humans can understand humor from visual cues alone, exemplified by silent comedies.
+Though \citet{xie2024funqa} have conducted a humor understanding evaluation of MLLMs, the evaluation is limited in coverage and temporal complexity.
+Moreover, as an important component of non-verbal humor, environmental sound has been overlooked in their data curation and evaluation.